synsoft-global/NODE-React-Native-App/backend/README.md

 First, run the development server: Which is created on node express with type script.
 For backend code point to the backend folder.
-Create database on phpmyadmin and add database detais in .env file.
+Create database on phpmyadmin and add database details in .env file.

 ```bash
 npm run dev